mvolkmann/blog/src/alpine.md

 "{% aTargetBlank "https://alpinejs.dev", "Alpine" %}
 is a lightweight JavaScript framework that uses custom HTML attributes to add dynamic behavior.
+Alpine is notable for how easy it is to use and how small it is compared to other web frameworks.

 Alpine was created by Caleb Porzio.
 He also created {% aTargetBlank "https://laravel-livewire.com", "Livewire" %},